chromice/ae/README.md

     ->save();
 ```

-Here are all the filters exposed by the library:
+Here are all the filters available:

 - `blur()` blurs the image using the Gaussian method
 - `brightness($value)` changes the brightness of the image; accepts a number from <samp>-1.0</samp> to <samp>1.0</samp>